All Episodes

 He'll be able to dance rings around these guys.

-Not dances with Wolf dance.
+Not dances with Wolf Dance.

-He's talking about about gender.
+He's talking about gender.

-Dances with men, Alito running rings around these guys.
+Alito running rings around these guys.

 Here's one more from Chucky.